Doc Savage: The Man of Bronze: Development under George Pal

 "I've always enjoyed browsing in book-stores," George Pal said later.
 "I kept noticing these stacks of Doc Savage paperbacks; every time I would come back to the store this stack would get smaller and smaller.
 When I found out more about this fantastic character I realized what a wonderful film this could make."

 In August 1971 George Pal announced he had secured the film and television rights to 181 Doc Savage novels from Norma Dent.
 Pal wanted to start production on a Doc Savage film by the end of the year.
 He said getting the rights involved "long and difficult negotiating."

 Prior to filming Pal said "In the last six years the Doc Savage Bantam books, the reprints alone, have sold 11,400,000 copies.
 It's an awful lot of copies!
 Somebody buys them.
 I figure my audience are the people who read those books, plus I think we can create enough excitement about Doc Savage to attract the people who don't know about him.
 I'm sure we can get most of the kids, most of the science fiction fans, and most of the nostalgia buffs who remember Doc Savage."

 Pal wanted to make "several Doc Savage pictures.
 After the first one is successful, we'll make another one, and then we'll sell the series to television.
 By that time, every network will fight for it.
 At least, that's my conviction."

 Pal originally contacted Steve Reeves for the role of Doc Savage but when filming was about to begin a Hollywood writers strike put the film on hold, and Reeves and the original director were replaced.

 In January 1974 Pal announced that Michael Anderson would direct the movie for Warner Bros.
+Pictures.
 The first movie would be Man of Bronze and the second film in the series - which had already been written - was Archenemy of Evil.

 "With luck I will produce all 181 movies," said Pal.
 "The pictures will be pure escapism.
 But they will be well done because we take great pride in the rebirth of Doc Savage."